LEARNING KITESURFING : HOW TO CHOOSE THE PERFECT DESTINATION

 – you feel that his or hers attention is focused on you completely and all the time

 You’ll know quickly whether he or she meets the above criteria or not.

 This is another difficult point to verify, especially for beginners.
-Nevertheless, there is a difference between a new equipment and the and the one exploited for many years.
+Nevertheless, there is a difference between new equipment and one exploited for many years.
 Such equipment, apart from outdated technology, is often out of shape and performance.
 That makes it more difficult to control and slows down learning.
 It is worth asking with what equipment we will be trained.
-A new, one or two-seasonal should be ok.
+New is perfect, but one or two-seasonal should be ok.

 When choosing a kitesurfing destination, it is worth checking what to do when it’s not windy.
 Unless you would lay and do nothing.
 That you can do anywhere.